hunglethanh9/PNAS-Binarized-Neural-Networks/README.md

 │   └── model.py          # Contain functions to generate child networks
 ├── train.py              # Defines the experiment settings
 .
-below folders and files will be generated after you run the experiment .
+folders and files below will be generated after you run the experiment .
-├── logs/                 # Stores logs for the experiment ├── architectures/        # Stores the architectures evaluated and their corresponding rewards ├── weights/              # Stores the weights of the best architecture trained └── .gitignore
+├── logs/                 # Stores logs for the experiment ├── architectures/        # Stores the architectures evaluated and their corresponding rewards └── weights/              # Stores the weights of the best architecture trained
 ```